- Meet Our Staff

 Originally from Timaru, Will completed his studies at Otago University before heading overseas at the end of 1999 to travel through South America and take up his first teaching role at The American University in Asuncion, Paraguay.
 He held a similar ESOL teaching role in London, before moving to Brighton to complete his secondary teaching qualification at the University of Sussex.
 Having spent four years teaching in Sussex, in 2005 Will took up an English teaching position at Merchant Taylors’ School in Middlesex where he also held the position of Assistant Head of Sixth Form until the end of 2009.

-Will is passionate about boys’ education and is a strong believer in the importance of developing purpose driven young men who strive to make a positive difference.
-He takes an active role in all aspects of college life including coaching the 2nd XV rugby team and ‘sweeping’ for the Dragon boat team.
-When not at work, Will enjoys spending time with his family, playing tennis and golf, reading good books and sampling the occasional craft beer.
+Will is passionate about developing purpose driven students who strive to make a positive difference in the world.
+He recognises the importance of fostering the strengths of each student in his care and helping them develop their ‘all-round character’.
+He takes an active role in all aspects of college life, is teacher in charge of tennis, Year 7&8 1st XV rugby coach and chair of the co-curricular committee.
+When not at work, Will enjoys spending time with his family, playing tennis, attempting to surf, reading good books and sampling the occasional craft beer.